flideros/FunctionaL-City/CivicAlgebraicInfrastructure/Foundations/Primitives.md

 ## 🏛️ Reflection in Lifted Core — `Primitives.fs`

 This table categorizes each helper by its civic role, reflection risk, and provenance guarantees.
-Use it to guide remixers through lawful traversal, canonicalization, and provenance preservation.
 ```
 | Helper Function                | Civic Role                            | Reflection Risk  | Provenance Guarantee   | Notes                                         |
 |--------------------------------|---------------------------------------|------------------|------------------------|------------------------------------------     |